-If the answer to a request or idea is “no” then explain why.
-If you have to do some digging to get to the real ‘why’ then do it.
-Your team will still like to know that you tried for them and they appreciate knowing some facts and figures.
+If the answer to a request or idea is “no”, then explain why.
+If you have to do some digging to get to the real “why”, then do it.
+Your team wants to know you advocated for them and appreciate knowing some facts and figures.

 Your values and how you behave are watched by everyone around you.
-If you abuse yourself by not getting enough sleep, being unhealthy or by being negative then this is really demoralizing for your team.
-Why would they want to aspire to follow in your footsteps?
-Being a manager in this place is clearly not worth it.
-They may even feel sorry for you and carrying that sympathy is only taking their energy away from the customers that they need to serve on the phones.
+If you abuse yourself by not getting enough sleep, being unhealthy, or by being negative, then it’s demoralizing for your team.

-So once you have your own head and heart in order, let’s think about your ability to raise the performance of your team.
+So once you have your own head and heart in order, let’s think about your ability to increase your team’s performance.
 According to research, we all have about 20% extra discretionary effort within us.
 Whether we chose to give it or not on a daily basis depends on a number of things.

-As an effective manager, you must give feedback –both positive and adjusting, so that your staff know the standards required.
-Positive feedback should be specific, public and genuine.
-Look for something to praise a member of your team every day and rotate the team member receiving the praise fairly.
+As an effective manager, you must give feedback—whether it’s positive or it covers things your team needs to work on so your staff knows what’s required.
+Positive feedback should be specific, public, and genuine.
+Look for opportunities to praise your team members every day and make sure to give praise fairly.

-This is the easiest and most cost effective solution to an immediate feel-good factor for your staff.
-It may seem a little strange to be discussing corrective feedback when we want to be motivating and inspiring our staff but ask yourself this question: If you don’t give corrective feedback what happens?
+This is the easiest and most cost-effective solution to an immediate feel-good factor for your staff.
+It may seem a little strange to be discussing corrective feedback when we want to be motivational and inspiring, but ask yourself: If you don’t give corrective feedback, what happens?

-You may have a team member who cruises below standard and yet for whatever reason, you don’t address it.
-Your star performers pick up the slack but slowly and surely they become (quite rightly) disgruntled at having to do so.
+You may have a team member who cruises below standard, but for whatever reason, you don’t address it.
+Your star performers pick up the slack, but they slowly and surely become (quite rightly) disgruntled for having to do so.

-If you dislike giving ‘criticism’ think of it as ‘adjusting feedback’
+If you dislike giving criticism, think of it as constructive feedback

 The team member has drifted slightly off course and you are going to adjust them back on track.
 Giving this feedback now will mean they have not deviated too far from the norm.
-Wait a while and you will have a bigger problem on your hands.
+Wait a while and you’ll have a bigger problem on your hands.